CodeURJC-FW-2025-26/webapp07/README.md

    - book7.html

 Bárbara Cruz González:
-- Description of my tasks during the practice: During this practice I have made the html of 5 books and also i made part of another one.
-In addition, i have also participate in the creation and aesthetic design of the page and the choice of books.
-I have searched both reviews and users as well as the synopsis.
-Besides
+- Description of my tasks during the practice: During this practice of the website, my responsibility was to create the HTML pages for the secondary entities (book1.html, book2.html, book3.html, book4.html, book7.html), specifically the Books section.
+I designed and structured the 5 individual HTML files, ensuring that each page presented the relevant information clearly and consistently.
+I also searched for and selected the books to include, gathered their reviews and synopses, and incorporated this information into the pages.
+Additionally, I added the headers and footers to maintain a uniform design across the site.
+In addition, I participated in the design and development of the main page, contributing to its layout and overall visual structure to ensure a coherent and appealing presentation throughout the website.

 - 5 best commits: